 - A headlamp is essential when running in winter.
 This enables you to identify tripping hazards in good time.
 If you have to get used to wearing headlamps, also due to the higher movement of the light cone on your head, you should try chest lamps with belts as an alternative.

-- Light, functional clothing, ideally with reflectors or in neon colors, support the safety and security of the runner.
+- Light functional clothing, ideally with reflectors or in neon colors, support the visibility and safety of the runner.